bitprj/devrel/AStarPathfinding/blog.md

 ```

 This package will allow us to display the grid that we make.
 First let’s start by testing that everything works.
 We will create a small window in pygame with a grey background.
 Sounds simple enough.
-I won’t be explaining this code in detail as this is not a pygame tutorial and I believe the comments speak for themselves.
-I will be calling this file **main_loop.py**
+I won’t be going over this code in detail as this is not a pygame tutorial, but check out the comments for some explanation.
+I will be calling this file **main_loop.py**.

 ```